For the latest Covid information please follow the link below for more information.

-Following this era of prosperity, Stawell and St Arnaud were forthcoming through a boom in agriculture, the West Woollen Mills and the Stawell Gold Mine which is now the largest producer of gold in Victoria.
+Following this era of prosperity, Stawell and St Arnaud were forthcoming through a boom in agriculture, the West Woollen Mills and the Stawell Gold Mine which continues operations as one of the largest producers of gold in Victoria.

 Recognition and preservation of the natural, spiritual, cultural and built forms including heritage buildings, monuments and streetscapes are of major importance to the shire's heritage conservation policy.

-Now, encompassing a rich and diverse land area and supporting a range of industry and commercial enterprises, Northern Grampians Shire affords its people a rich and colourful history and a vibrant future.
+Now, encompassing a rich and diverse land area and supporting a range of industrial and commercial enterprises, Northern Grampians Shire affords its people a rich and colourful history and a vibrant future.